elliotholden/lessons/lesson-03/lesson-03-trouble-shooting.md

         podman run -d --name bitnami-mariadbc docker.io/bitnami/mariadb

-2. Next run **podman ps -a** and notice that the container is not running.
-Run **podman logs bitnami-mariadb** and notice the error message telling you that the **MARIADBD_ROOT_PASSWORD** environment variable needs to be set.
+2. Next type the command: **podman ps -a** and notice that the container is not running.
+Now, type the command: **podman logs bitnami-mariadb** and notice the error message telling you that the **MARIADBD_ROOT_PASSWORD** environment variable needs to be set.
 Remove the container and run it again with the evironment variable included in the command:

+    **Remove:**

         podman rm bitnami-mariadb

       --

+      **Re-run:**

         podman run -d --name bitnami-mariadb -e MARIADB_ROOT_PASSWORD=password docker.io/bitnami/mariadb

+3. Now, **exec** into the container to run the ***whoami*** command to find out the default user.

+        podman exec bitnami-mariadb whoami

+    Notice it shows that are the user with the UID of **1001**

+4. Next, again using **exec**, inspect the /etc/passwd file inside the container using **grep**

+        podman exec bitnami-mariadb grep 1001 /etc/passwd

+    **Output:**

+    >1001:*:1001:0:container user:/:/bin/sh

+    Notice this it does not show a username.
+This is because the username was never set when the user was created.